22. AGX Vehicle

 simulation->add( hinge );

-It’s hard to create an example with a more complex setup with non-identity reference frame.
-To verify the wheel frame, from case to case, render the frame using wheel->getTransform(), for example:
+It is difficult to provide a concise example with a more complex, non-identity reference frame.
+To verify the wheel frame in a specific case, render it using wheel->getTransform(), for example:

 #include <agxRender/RenderSingleton.h>